 Damage to — or degeneration of — the nerve cells in or around the cerebellum can result in ataxia.
 Genes you inherit from your parents may also cause ataxia.

 Ataxia can affect people of any age.
 It’s often progressive, meaning that symptoms worsen over time.
-The rate of progression can vary by individual as well as by type of ataxia.
+The rate of progression can vary by person as well as by type of ataxia.

 Ataxia can be:

-Below, we’ll explore each type of ataxia in more detail and what causes it.
+Below, we’ll look at each type of ataxia in more detail and what causes it.

-Inherited ataxias develop due to mutations in specific genes that you inherit from your parents.
+Inherited ataxias develop from mutations in specific genes that you inherit from your parents.
 These mutations can lead to damage or degeneration of nerve tissue, which leads to symptoms of ataxia.